Obviously microgreens placed under a light source grow more vigorous than without light.

 LED Shop Lights

-The two bars of LED shop lights are mounted under a plastic 5-shelf storage rack in a corner of my living room.
-The shelf can receive some sunlight from a bank of southeast facing windows.
-However, Syracuse receives few hours of sunlight in late December.
+The two bars of LED shop lights are mounted under a plastic 5-shelf storage rack in the corner of my living room.
+The shelf can receive some sunlight from a bank of southeast-facing windows.
+However, Syracuse receives a few hours of sunlight in late December.

 Amconsure LED Grow Lights

-The LED grow lights are mounted on a stainless steel kitchen table using the attached clamp.
+The attached clamp mounts the LED grow lights on a stainless steel kitchen table.
 The kitchen has no windows and receives no natural sunlight.
-There's a fluorescent light fixture and LED overhead light in the kitchen as well.
+There’s a fluorescent light fixture and LED overhead light in the kitchen.
 These lights are only on when food is prepared, so about an hour or two a day.

-The reason for placing the LED grow light in such a naturally dark room is to test if the LED light can grow microgreens in such conditions.
-Many home owners and apartment dwellers may not have a sunny place available to grow microgreens.
-If the light works it's an inexpensive solution for that problem.
+The LED grow light is placed in a naturally dark room to test if the LED light can grow microgreens in such conditions.
+Many homeowners and apartment dwellers may not have a sunny place to grow microgreens.
+If the light works, it’s an inexpensive solution to that problem.

 Location & Light Differences